tkus0002/ECE4078_Lab_2022/Week10-11/README.md

         cov = 2 # Higher covariance since turning is less consistent
     ```

-- In [ekf_sol.py](SLAM_sample/ekf_sol.py#L141) the second expression in the process noise equation is commented out since it may add too much noise to the model which accumulates even if the robot is idle.
+- In [ekf.py](../Week03-05/slam/ekf.py#L129) the second expression in the process noise equation can be commented out since it may add too much noise to the model which accumulates even if the robot is idle.
 However, you can also add a condition to add this term only when the robot is moving or lower the noise.
     ```
     Q[0:3,0:3] = self.robot.covariance_drive(raw_drive_meas) #+ 0.01*np.eye(3)
     ```